-This report is intended solely for the information and use of the Board of Directors, management, others within the organization, and the Office of the Auditor-General and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board of Directors, management, others within the organization, and the Office of Public Accountability of Guam and also is a matter of public record.

 We will be pleased to discuss the attached comments with you and, if desired, to assist you in implementing any of the suggestions.